-Ceratostema rauhii is the perfect hanging plant to grow in baskets inside or outside your home.
+Ceratostema rauhii of the Ericaceae family is the perfect hanging plant to grow in baskets inside or outside your home.
 With its long, bushy stems and hanging flowers, you won’t need anything else to lift the whole look of the room.

 Plus, they are so easy to look after and propagate.
-We bring you this guide so you can give this rare plant the true care that it deserves.
+We bring you this guide so you can give this rare plant of the Ceratostema genus the true care that it deserves.

 What Is Ceratostema Rauhii?